anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_events_attestation.md

 keys involved are:
 ```
 # all values are Borsh-serialized
-/eth_msgs/\$msg_hash/body : EthereumEvent
-/eth_msgs/\$msg_hash/seen_by : BTreeSet<Address>
+/eth_msgs/$msg_hash/body: EthereumEvent # the event to be voted on
+/eth_msgs/$msg_hash/seen_by: BTreeMap<Address, BlockHeight> # mapping from a validator to the Namada height at which the event was observed to be confirmed by said validator
-/eth_msgs/\$msg_hash/voting_power: (u64, u64)  # reduced fraction < 1 e.g. (2, 3)
+/eth_msgs/$msg_hash/voting_power: FractionalVotingPower  # reduced fraction < 1 e.g. (2, 3)
-/eth_msgs/\$msg_hash/seen: bool
+/eth_msgs/$msg_hash/seen: bool # >= 2/3 voting power across all epochs it was voted on
 ```

-`\$msg_hash` is the SHA256 digest of the Borsh serialization of the relevant `EthereumEvent`.
+Where `$msg_hash` is the SHA256 digest of the Borsh serialization of some `EthereumEvent`.

 Changes to this `/eth_msgs` storage subspace are only ever made by nodes as part of the ledger code based on the aggregate of votes by validators for specific events.
 That is, changes to `/eth_msgs` happen in block `n` in a deterministic manner based on the votes included in the block proposal for block `n`.
 Depending on the underlying Tendermint version, these votes will either be included as vote extensions or as protocol transactions.

 The `/eth_msgs` storage subspace will belong to the `EthBridge` validity predicate.
 It should disallow any changes to this storage from wasm transactions.

 ### Including events into storage